ProphetLamb/csharp-mongo-migrations/README.md

 Add `IMigration`s between version 0 and 1 and so on.

--   The alias used for the `MigrationAttribute` mut match the name in `IDatabaseMigratable.GetMigrationSettings().Database.Alias`.
+-   The alias used for the `MigrationAttribute` must match the name in `IDatabaseMigratable.GetMigrationSettings().Database.Alias`.

 ```csharp
 [Migration("MyDatabase", 0, 1, Description = "Add composite index to MyCollection")]